chikamichi/logg/README.md

 Foo.new.bar # => "2011-07-02 20:27:01 +0200 | [something] important"
 ```

-This illustrates the basic use case, with the default message format being: `time | [namespace] message` where namespace is the method called on the logger.
+This illustrates the basic use cases.
+The default logging format is a string
+sent to `$stdout`, formatted as `time | [namespace] message` where "namespace" is the method called on the logger.

+But this is only the default implementation of the message dispatcher.
+Many
-Many other use cases are available under the `examples/` directory, based on the Cucumber `features/`.
-This README explains some of them.
+other examples are available under the `examples/` directory, (based on the
+Cucumber `features/`).
+The next part of this README explains some of those
+use-cases.

 ## Custom loggers